LaReiter/LaReiter.github.io/_posts/2022-01-28-blackswan.md

 We human make inductive reasoning all the time, but unlike the human, a machine can (probably not) adapt to extreme changes in the setting using any traditional learning paradigm.

-Once again, I raise the the following question: If machines, and so-called AIs, are to perform complex tasks in the future, are we need forced to make machines, which goes beyond simple pattern recognition, and crunch data in new unknowns ways.
-We need to make models which understand the erratic nature of the world, as we humans do, and are not operating within some narrow probability-based scheme.
+Once again, I raise the the following question: If machines, and so-called AIs, are to perform complex tasks in the future, we are forced to make machines, which goes beyond simple pattern recognition, and instead crunch data in new uncharted ways.
+We need to make models which understand both the causal and erratic order of the world, as we humans do, and are not operating within some narrow probability-based scheme.